College Forward has compiled several tips and best practices to be successful when taking college courses online.

 - Once you plan to take your learning remote, stick to the schedule you have already become familiar with this semester.
 Changing your routine can cause increased stress and inhibit your learning.

 - If your professor shares video lectures that you can watch at any time, plan to watch them during your regular class time.

 Connect with Peers Online

 - When taking online classes, it is more important than ever to connect with other students in your class.
-Hold each other accountable for completing the work, and share your tips on how to successfully navigate the coursework online.
+Help to hold each other accountable for completing the work, and share your own tips on successfully navigating the coursework online.

-- Use video chats to build a virtual study group, or start a group chat with other students in each class.
+- Use video chats to build a virtual study group or start a group chats with other students in each class.

 Increase Communication with your Professors

 - Maintain a relationship with your professor through email.
 Overcommunication is better than no communication.